Sheikhsoft/data_review_and_upload/README.md

 ### Android

-On Android you'll need to add either  the `ACCESS_FINE_LOCATION` permission to your Android Manifest.
+On Android you'll need to add either  the `INTERNET` permission to your Android Manifest.
 Todo so open the AndroidManifest.xml file and one of the following two lines as direct children of the `<manifest>` tag:

 ``` xml
 <uses-permission android:name="android.permission.INTERNET" />